ASTC25 Astrophysics of Planetary Systems (2025, in-person)

 Deadlines.
 Time: the beginning of first lecture (13:00).

-The intention is to give you 9 days to solve problems really meant to be done in 7 days time.
+The intention is to give you 8-9 days to solve problems really meant to be done in 7 days.
 But don't put the work away until the last days.
 This often creates big problems.
 Plan ahead for a timely submission of solutions.
 Quercus flags any late submission and tells us exactly when you submitted it.
 Late by 10 minutes?
 We will accept it, assuming technical problems.
 (Start submitting sufficiently early, if your network has problems.)

-Much later submission will only be accepted in proven medical or personal emergency, which you will need to prove in the usual way.
-It is both because of the fairness to all those who respect deadlines, and the pedagogic need (often immediately after the deadline) to post and/or discuss solutions in the tutorial.
-AccessAbility students will receive the accommodation consisting of 13 days to solve assignment.
+There are no extensions for assignments.
+It is both because of the fairness to all those who respect deadlines, and the pedagogic needs (right after the deadline we post and/or discuss solutions in the tutorial.)
+AccessAbility students will receive an accommodation consisting of 12-13 days to solve assignment.

-Likewise, a special treatment will be extended to justified absences at midterm (there are no deferred midterms in ASTC25; points wil be transferred to final exam upon request).
+Likewise, a special treatment will be extended to justified & documented absence at midterm.
+There are no deferred midterms in ASTC25.
+Points will be transferred to final exam; you must submit a self-declaration on Acorn and send me a copy, see this page).

-Please do not ask for individual extensions because of assignments/exams in other courses - such circumstances are not sufficient ground for exceptions, and granting them would be unfair to others.
+Please do not ask for individual extensions because of assignments/exams in other courses - such circumstances are not emergencies, not a sufficient ground for exceptions, and granting them would be unfair to others.
 Work in other courses should be known and taken by you into account ahead of time.
-You have a longer solution period of 9 days to ease the problem.
+Use the extra 2 days you have to solve any scheduling problems.

 🤔 Four problem sets